WXGI: History

-The Country Years

-Throughout the 1950s, 60s, and 70s, and early eighties the station was a popular country music station.
+Throughout the 1950s, 1960s, 1970s, and early 1980s the station was a popular country music station.
 George "Pops" Popkins and Johnny Gee were some of the better known DJs on WXGI.

-The death of Johnny Gee

 In 1979 the station was dealt a blow when one of its most popular DJs, Johnny Gee (real name John Gallaher), was kidnapped and murdered by the infamous Briley Brothers outside of a nightclub his band was playing at when he caught them attempting to break in his car.
 His body was later found washed up on the shore of the James River.
 The brothers were later executed for that and other murders in the early eighties.

-Changes in the 80s

-The station went through hard times in the eighties due to increased FM competition from two powerful FM country stations, WTVR-FM and WKHK.
+The station went through hard times in the 190s due to increased FM competition from two powerful FM country stations, WTVR-FM and WKHK.
 At first they tried going head to head with the FMs as "I-95".
 In the mid eighties they adopted an adult contemporary format as "Bright 95" but due to an outcry by longtime country music fans returned to the country format by 1989, this time featuring more classic country that the FMs stations had abandoned and calling themselves "The Legend".
 Some of the DJ who were on WXGI during this period were "Big" John Trimble, David Holt, Gretchen Hart, Bill James, Gary Micheals, and Eric Slater.